-The self-contained water system allows you to isolate your practice from the municipal water supply.
-The self-contained water system uses a pressurized bottle to supply water to the dental delivery system, giving you full control of the source and quality of the water.
-A selector valve allows you to select either the city water supply or a bottled water supply of your own choice.
+The self-contained water system allows the user to isolate their practice from the municipal water supply.
+The self-contained water system uses a pressurized bottle to supply water to the dental delivery system, providing full control of the source and quality of the water.
+A selector valve allows selection of either the city water supply or a bottled water supply.